Addiction treatment centers that are targeted specifically to the LGBTQ+ community can offer a unique environment to suit their recovery needs.

 How Common Is Substance Use In The LGBTQ+ Community?

-Alcohol abuse and drug addiction tend to be fairly common among LGBTQ people.
+Alcohol and drug use disorders tend to be fairly common among LGBTQ people.
 This tends to be true for anyone who is in a minority.

 People who are uncertain of their gender identity or sexual orientation often use drugs and alcohol the most as a means of self-medicating.

-Those who are questioning or uncertain about their sexuality are up to five times more likely to abuse drugs and alcohol.
+Those who are questioning or uncertain about their sexuality are up to five times more likely to misuse drugs and alcohol.

 People who are LGBT are also more likely to have co-occurring mental health or behavioral health disorders such as obsessive compulsive disorder, bipolar disorder, or panic disorder.